Meeting host

 When in a meeting, the host can switch the active scene.
 Scenes stored locally can be shared in the meeting by selecting the scene (highlighted in white) and pressing the "Share in meeting" button.
 Other users in a meeting cannot control the active scenes unless they are the meeting host.
 This can be requested by editors in a meeting by using the star icon next to the user's name in the meeting panel.

 Every time you enter a meeting, a backup of your existing scene is saved in history, allowing you to revert to the previous state if unwanted changes are made.
-You can learn more about History Mode and other scene management tips on File management.
+You can learn more about History Mode and working with scenes on this page.

 Meeting management